 Students, who damage, destroy, vandalize, or steal school property or the property of others will be required to pay for losses or damages.
 Students who willfully or maliciously destroy school property will be suspended.
 If a student should happen to damage something by accident, he/she should report it to a teacher or the office immediately.
 Students and their parents are liable for damage according to the School Act.

-District policy designates all school buildings and school property as tobacco free areas.
-Students are not to use tobacco products (including chewing tobacco and e-cigarettes) on school grounds at any time.
+District policy designates all school buildings and school property as tobacco / vape free areas.
+Students are not to use tobacco or vape products (including chewing tobacco and e-cigarettes) on school grounds at any time.
 Violations will result in discipline ranging from warnings to suspension.